benjaminion/upgrading-ethereum-book/src/book.md

 ##### Examples

-Two examples of how aggregate signatures are used in practice are in aggregate attestations and in sync committee aggregates.
+Two useful examples of how aggregate signatures are used in practice are in aggregate attestations and in sync committee aggregates.

 ###### Aggregate attestations

 This is how [`Attestation`](/part3/containers/operations#attestation) objects are constructed.
 The [`AttestationData`](/part3/containers/dependencies#attestationdata) they contain has enough information to reconstruct the signing committee, and the `aggregation_bits` bitlist identifies which of the committee members contributed.

+Within each beacon chain committee at each slot

+HERE

 ```python
 class Attestation(Container):